qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/server.rst

             self.serverIface = serverIface
             serverIface.registerFilter( HelloFilter, 100 )

-The second parameter of :meth:`registerFilter <qgis.server.QgsServerInterface.registerFilter>` allows to set a priority which defines the order for the callbacks with the same name (the lower priority is invoked first).
+The second parameter of
+:meth:`registerFilter <qgis.server.QgsServerInterface.registerFilter>` sets a priority which
+defines the order for the callbacks with the same name (the lower priority is invoked first).

 By using the three callbacks, plugins can manipulate the input and/or the output of the server in many different ways.
-In every moment, the plugin instance has access to the :class:`QgsRequestHandler <qgis.server.QgsRequestHandler>` through the :class:`QgsServerInterface <qgis.server.QgsServerInterface>`, the :class:`QgsRequestHandler <qgis.server.QgsRequestHandler>` has plenty of methods that can be used to alter the input parameters before entering the core processing of the server (by using :func:`requestReady`) or after the request has been processed by the core services (by using :func:`sendResponse`).
+In every moment, the plugin instance has access to the :class:`QgsRequestHandler <qgis.server.QgsRequestHandler>` through the :class:`QgsServerInterface <qgis.server.QgsServerInterface>`.
+The :class:`QgsRequestHandler <qgis.server.QgsRequestHandler>` class has plenty of methods that can be used to alter the input parameters before entering the core processing of the server (by using :func:`requestReady`) or after the request has been processed by the core services (by using :func:`sendResponse`).